apterid/apterid-bootstrap/Docs/spec.md

     f : int -> string -> bool
     f n s = (fmt "{0} {1}" n s) == "1 qux"

+If there is no type annotation for a function binding, the function can be polymorphic; you can bind the same name with different argument patterns.

 ## Aliases